YoeriNijs/vienna/README.md

 apply dark mode settings to a component, these settings will always be true.
 For instance, if you set up a custom dark mode class globally, and have another custom class in your component, the latter will be used.

-## Validation engine
+## Validator
 Vienna provides a simple, extendable validation engine out of the box.
 With this, you are able to validate objects with ease.

 Just inject the validator, which is an injectable.
 Then, define the fields you want to validate, and the functions you want to use for the validation.
+It is also possible to select nested fields.
 The result is a wrapper object that holds methods to verify the result.

+Vienna provides the following simple validator functions for you:
+- `vNoBlankValidator`: checks whether a value is not null, is defined, and has length >= 1
+- `vStringValidator`: checks whether a value is a string
+- `vNumberValidator`: checks whether a value is a number
+- `vLengthValidator`: checks whether the value is a string and has a certain required length

 ```
 @VComponent({...})